 If you look deeper into Gardner, he probably would have still done that even if provided a stable living situation.
 He had already shown that he was very rebellious against authority and intentionally was doing things that violated his parole.
 He is the very type of person the registry was created for, unfortunately, the law…and those who propose/campaign for these laws…puts a man who urinates in public in the same category as someone like Gardner.
 THAT is the real problem.

 We welcome all input but ask that you stay civil and on-topic.
 Comments on this site are moderated - one of our volunteer moderators will review your comment as soon as possible.
+If you want to link to a relevant media piece please paste the full URL, no shortened links (like bit.ly, etc).
+We will not post them or click on them.
 Thank you.

 Your email address will not be published.
 Required fields are marked *